mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 But things get much, _much_ worse.
 Some dependencies just completely break previews entirely.
 To demonstrate this lets head back over to the simulator and take a look at the “Contacts demo."

-This is a very simple demo showing how to interact with the Contacts framework by loading the names of all the contacts on the device.
-When we drill down to the demo we are instantly asked to grant permissions, and if we allow then we will see some contacts fill the screen.

-The code is extremely simple.
-There’s just some state to hold the names of users, which we show in a `List`, and in `onAppear` we interact with `CNContactStore` to request all of the contacts on the device.

-So, that’s great, but let’s see what happens I run this in the preview.
-It’s just a blank screen.
-No alert asking for permission, and no list of contacts.
-This is because the Contacts framework simply does not work in previews, just like Core Location.
-It does not support showing the permissions alert.

-So, the preview is inert just as we saw with our location demo, but it at least runs.
-If there were other things in this UI we could at least iterate on _their_ design and functionality in the preview.

-However, let’s now do a very simple thing.
-I want to move this feature to its own module.
-Modularizing code bases is becoming very popular in the community and it is one of the most impactful things you can do to decrease build times, decouple features, and run features in isolation without building the full application.

-So, I will literally copy-and-paste this code into a new file of the SPM package I have stubbed out.

-Now when I run the preview it just crashes.
-We don’t get to see the UI at all.
-This is happening because in order for us to be able to interact with the Contacts framework’s APIs we must have an entry added to the info.plist of the application.
-We did that in the main application.

-However, previews inside an SPM package have no surrounding app target, hence have no concept of an info.plist, and hence it is simply not possible to add the entry to the plist.
-This means this preview is just completely busted for us.
-We are not able to work on the design of anything inside this feature due to the crash.
-Even things that have nothing to do with the list of contacts.
-It is just broken.
+* Run demo in simulator to show how it works
+* Walk through the code to show it is reasonable
+* Show how previews are again mostly non-functional
+* Modularizing apps is increasingly popular in the iOS community
+* It's a great way to decouple and isolate features, and speed up compile times
+* But if we copy and paste contacts demo to an SPM module we will see preview crashes
+* This is because of missing info plist entry

-Now some of y'all may know of a workaround for this.
-What if we created a whole new view that holds only the data but does not interact with the Contacts framework at all, and then the main view can wrap that new pure data view?
+* Some may know of a workaround
+* We can create a new "core" view that holds only data and use it from the view that interacts with dependency

-Well, it’s certainly possible, but I think it sounds better in theory than it works in practice.
-I have a version of this down below out of site.
-There's a `ContactsCoreView` that holds onto a plain `let` of users and shows that data in a list, and then there's a `ContactsDemoAlternate` view that uses the core view and interacts with the Contacts framework.

-In my opinion this is not an ideal pattern to follow for a few reasons.
+* Show that and show the preview works
+* Sounds better in theory than works in practice, for a few reasons

 First of all, most views are not just simple, inert representations of data.
 Most views have behavior, such as buttons to tap, textfields to enter text into, gestures to perform, and more.

 In order to support that we are going to need to bloat this seemingly simple "core view" with all kinds of callback handlers and communication mechanisms so that it can communicate back and forth with the real view that can actually interact with the contacts framework.
 Doing so can be quite complicated to get right.